-“I come home and all I’ve done is peck the man on his lips as we pass in the driveway, and this after four days and nights of him away, and I come home and I’m full of words and tears and needs for HIM, and he’s tired and he falls asleep and we lie there, and it’s all we can manage, that lying.
-And he gets up and I drag five kids to the car at the break of dawn, and we take him and effect seven minutes of conversation, and it’s all day, and all evening, that he’s gone again.
-And I tackle the laundry and try to read history and we spend two hours watching Little House on the Prairie, and it’s bumping from one meal to the next, with the last meal an hour and a half late…” (from an email to a friend)
+“I come home and all I’ve done is peck the man on his lips as we pass in the driveway, and this after four days and nights of him away.
+I come home and I’m full of words and tears and need for HIM, but he’s tired and he falls asleep.
+We lay there, and it’s all we can manage, that laying.
+Then he gets up and I drag five kids to the car at the break of dawn, and we take him and manage seven minutes of conversation…and it’s all day, and all evening, that he’s gone again.
+And I tackle the laundry and try to read history and we spend two hours watching Little House on the Prairie…and it’s bumping from one meal to the next, with the last meal an hour and a half late…” (from an email to a friend)

 Tomorrow is another graduation, and the man I love will stand tall and receive a certificate, a check in the box, a pat on the back.
 Something done, completed, finished.
 His goal will be met, and he will move on.

 I’ll move on too, as will the children.
 We all do this together.
 When he’s away or when his days are long, or when the burdens of a mission creep into our walls, we all wear it.
 And when the task is completed, we all sigh the relief.